Sans-Skelly/Agario/README.md

 # Agario
-Recreating the popular game of Agar.io in python using pygame.
+This branch develops the basic gameplay of Agario:

 School project.